 Another good rule to follow when listening to music through headphones is to turn the volume down to about the 60% range.
 You don't need to turn the volume 100% up on the dial.
 Having the volume around the 60 to 65% range will minimize the potential of suffering from hearing loss.
 Just be careful when listening to music and you won't have to worry about hearing loss.

-Dr. Mangat and her team at the Pinegrove-dental.com clinic, support the efforts of Radio Crystal Blue in encouraging us to take our own health seriously.
+The team at Commercial Painting and Renovations Ltd, support the efforts of Radio Crystal Blue in encouraging us to take our own health seriously.